oci-landing-zones/oci-cis-landingzone-quickstart/DEPLOYMENT-GUIDE.md

 The Landing Zone defines four dynamic groups to satisfy common needs of workloads that are eventually deployed:

 - **Security Functions**: to be used by functions defined in the Security compartment.
 The matching rule includes all functions in the Security compartment.
 An example is a function for rotating secrets kept in a Vault.
 - **AppDev Functions**: to be used by functions defined in the AppDev compartment.
 The matching rule includes all functions in the AppDev compartment.
-An example is a function for processing of application data and the sending to Object Storage.
+An example is a function for processing of application data and writing it to an Object Storage bucket.
 - **Compute Agent**: to be used by Compute's management agent in the AppDev compartment.
 - **Database KMS**: to be used by databases in the Database compartment to access keys in the Vault service.